 - – - – - – - -

-1. You obtain your application for an Oregon marriage license from any one of the 36 counties in Oregon, to be married in Oregon.
+1. You obtain your application for an Oregon marriage license from ANY one of the 36 counties in Oregon, to be married in Oregon.
 You may get the application in the mail or in person, depending on the county.
-No, you may not get your application over the internet because they individually number them at the county offices.
+No, you may not apply and purchase over the internet because they individually number the marriage license at the county offices.
 You may be able to apply on the internet however you will need to appear in person at the county, to purchase it.

 2. You fill out the application, which you both will sign.
 You take it to the same county office where you got your application and purchase your license for about $60.
 Each county has their own requirements about identification, whether you both need to sign in the presence of the clerk or you may be able to return your application by mail.
 Ask at the county where you want to purchase your license.